Hyundai Elantra: Driveway Decision Maker

 Turning your driveway into the showroom

-Instead of pushing another brochure or comparison chart, Hyundai built the Driveway Decision Maker.
+Instead of pushing another brochure or comparison chart, Hyundai built the Driveway Decision Maker, a tool that let prospective buyers preview what an Elantra would look like parked outside their own home.

 By combining Google Street View, projection mapping, and real-time 3D animation, prospective buyers could see exactly what an Elantra would look like parked in their own driveway.